boudzela/data_cleaning/README.md

 ### Deal with datatypes of the columns
-**-- check the types, then go column by column deciding on the best option for the type and content --**
+**-- check the types, then go column by column deciding on the best option for the type, look for outliners, remove unwanted caracters, separate or combine values --**

 1. Initial types:
 ![image](https://github.com/user-attachments/assets/b7b2ce6e-9720-4b54-89ad-111a2802aa5e)